-We turned to one of BlueConic’s data scientists and solutions architect, Bart Leusink, to understand the terminology and create an AI glossary for marketers.
+We turned to one of BlueConic’s data scientists and solutions architect, Bart Leusink, to better understand the terminology and create an AI basics glossary for marketers.

 Sure thing!
 Let’s dive in.

 A “model” is a data structure that represents a real-world process (e.g., the relation between website visits, pageviews, and propensity to buy).
 You’re basically codifying your hypothesis of how (a small part of) the world works.

 Let’s say your hypothesis is “the number of pageviews and visits of a customer determines how likely that a customer is to buy something.”
 In that case, the relationship between pageviews, visits, and whether the customer bought something is the model.

 What does it mean to build the model?

 “Building the model” typically refers to writing code that represents these “real-world” relationships in such a way that they can be learned based on the data.

 In AI Workbench, you could build a custom model or import one from a Python library.

 We embedded Jupyter notebooks which allows data scientists to bring in their own models or tweak any existing models within the BlueConic library.

 Those who aren’t familiar with Python can also use our built-in, out-of-the-box models for things like propensity scoring and customer lifetime value.